How to Build a Hot Plate Reflow Oven

 Note that the solid blue lines that drop to zero indicate when things change in the script.
 At 240°F I lower the rate of heating to 85% to give enough soak time.
 At 300°F I go back to 100% heating.
 Finally at 390°F the heaters are turned off so it will produce a fat peak and then start dropping.

 Comparing this to the desired temperature profile it’s clear that the unit does not heat up as fast as the spec would prefer.
 One approach would be to remove the heat sink — reducing the thermal mass but making cooling difficult.
-Instead, I am buying the 500W heating cartridges (twice my current power) to test with but I’ll bet these work ok.
+Instead, I am switching to 2 500W heating cartridges — twice my current power.

 Here’s a photo of the first run with a circuit board (partly populated).
 It looks very good :)